ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario2/Evaluation_Scenario_2.md

 xmax, xmaxval = get_max_t(prob_test1, sum(idart))

 @test isapprox(xmax, 47; atol = 4)
-@test isapprox(xmaxval, 0.002;atol=0.01)
+@test isapprox(xmaxval, 0.002; atol = 0.01)
 ```

 ### Sensitivity Analysis

 > The difference between 1.b.i and 1.b.ii are changes in some parameter values over time.
 Describe the difference in outcomes between b.i and b.ii.
 Perform a sensitivity analysis to understand the sensitivity of the model to parameter variations and determine which parameter(s) were most responsible for the change in outcomes.

 ```@example scenario2
+pbounds = [param => [
+               0.5 * ModelingToolkit.defaults(sys)[param],
+               2 * ModelingToolkit.defaults(sys)[param],
-pbounds = [param => [0.5*ModelingToolkit.defaults(sys)[param],2*ModelingToolkit.defaults(sys)[param]] for param in parameters(sys2)]
+           ] for param in parameters(sys2)]
 sensres = get_sensitivity(prob, 100.0, Infected, pbounds; samples = 200)
 ```